 Delivery Truck Accidents Caused by Delivery Companies

 Although you might not expect it, most delivery truck accident claims are not filed against individual truck drivers and their insurance policies.
-Instead, the blame for a delivery truck accident is usually placed on the delivery company or the employer of the delivery truck driver.
+Instead, the blame for a delivery truck accident is usually placed on the delivery company or the driver's employer.

 The legal rule of respondeat superior states that an employer can usually be held liable for the damages and harm caused by their employee while that employee is acting within the scope of their work responsibilities.